soemyatmyat/open-insider-trades/README.md

 ```

 ### References
-This project follows the best practice of (the Twelve-Factor App)[https://12factor.net/logs] amd treat logs as event streams.
+This project follows the best practice of [the Twelve-Factor App](https://12factor.net) and treat logs as event streams.
+This project follows the standard the [Style Guide for Python Code](https://peps.python.org/pep-0008/).